CloudBindle/bindle/README.md

     cd Bindle

-    Edit "install/roles/bindle-dependencies/vars/main.yml" and set the variable for the type of environment you are building Bindle for (e.g. AWS, Openstack)
+    Edit "install/roles/bindle-dependencies/vars/main.yml" and set the variables for the type of environment you are building Bindle for (e.g. AWS needs the "vagrant-aws" plugin, Openstack needs the "vagrant-openstack-plugin", etc.)

     ansible-playbook -i install/inventory install/site.yml

-Note: Ansible is a very actice project and we have experienced compatibility issues between playbooks and versions of Ansible.
-Our playbooks are made to work with Ansible [version 1.6.10](https://seqwaremaven.oicr.on.ca/artifactory/simple/seqware-dependencies/ansible/ansible/1.6.10-precise/ansible-1.6.10-precise.deb).
+Note: Ansible is a very active project and we have experienced compatibility issues between playbooks and versions of Ansible.
+Our playbooks are tested with Ansible [version 1.6.10](https://seqwaremaven.oicr.on.ca/artifactory/simple/seqware-dependencies/ansible/ansible/1.6.10-precise/ansible-1.6.10-precise.deb).

 ### Installing with Virtual Box